Phil Kearns: Biography

 Kearns was born in Sydney Australia and educated at Newington College (1979–84) and the University of New South Wales where he graduated with an Arts degree, majoring in Economics.
 He played his provincial rugby for New South Wales.

 He made his Wallaby debut in 1989.

 He enjoyed a rivalry on the pitch with New Zealand's Sean Fitzpatrick.
 During one Bledisloe Cup match he scored a try by barging through Fitzpatrick and then made a two fingered gesture to him, saying something which most TV watchers thought they could lip read.
 Kearns insisted he said "Two sausages at tonight's barbecue please".
 The catalyst for this incident was from the previous season when Fitzpatrick sledged Kearns without mercy, telling him to "Go home to your Mummy".
 Mr Kearns has subsequently stated that Mr Fitzpatrick was one of the toughest opponents he played against and that they have subsequently developed a close friendship.

 He was a member of Australia's Rugby World Cup-winning teams of 1991 and 1999.
-Although he was injured midway through the 1999 tournament he is one of only 20 players who have won multiple Rugby World Cups.
+Although he was injured midway through the 1999 tournament he is one of only 43 players who have won multiple Rugby World Cups.

 In October 2005 in the driveway of his home, Kearns accidentally ran over his 19-month-old daughter, Andie.
 After a long hospital stay, his daughter made a full recovery.
 Kearns later launched a driveway safety campaign.

-Another of Kearns' daughters, Matilda "Tilly" Kearns, is a member of the Australian women's national water polo team competing at the 2020 Tokyo Olympics.
+Another of Kearns' daughters, Matilda, was a member of the Australian women's national water polo team competing at the 2020 Tokyo Olympics.